giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 ---

-I am a researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/).
+I am senior researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/), and lecturer at the University of Trento (2024/2025).

 I am currently working on a research project dedicated to text as data (and data in the text): find out more on [tadadit.xyz](https://tadadit.xyz/).